Neck Pain Treatment

-As a Musculoskeletal and soft-tissue therapist, one of the most common complaints the author sees in the clinic environment is consumers seeking neck pain treatment and related issues.
+One of the most common complaints the author sees in the clinic environment is consumers seeking neck pain treatment and related issues.
 Such pain may also include shoulder pain, upper backache and even headaches (tension or migraine).
 The author has been treating within the musculoskeletal / MSK field for nearly fifteen years and has seen a gradual increase in the number of people experiencing such problems.
 Consumer's seeking treatment for unresolved neck injuries and chronic pain are all too common, (see the article on Chronic Pain for further details on aspects of such conditions and treatment).
 Such consumers often require a slightly different approach, yet results can be very positive, even for very long-standing problems.
-Many musculoskeletal type injuries can often occur for one or a combination of reasons, such as lack of use, misuse, overuse or abuse (as noted by the Osteopath, Leon Chaitow).
+Many musculoskeletal type injuries can often occur for one or a combination of reasons, such as lack of use, misuse, overuse or abuse (as noted by the late Osteopath, Leon Chaitow).

 However, modern-day life and habitual behaviours (habits), what we do, and how we use our bodies plays a huge part.
 The advent of smart devices and the amount of time spent using such devices can certainly place a great deal of additional strain on the musculoskeletal system.
 Terms such as "Text Neck", have become a popular way to describe the resulting neck-related conditions/symptoms associated with the modern way of life.
 It also worthy of note that "stress" can have a significant impact on the musculoskeletal system and result in a combination of neck, shoulder and even tension or migraine-type headaches.
 Further details about the human stress response, what happens, the impacts on the body and techniques to help manage stress can found in the three articles about the topic.
 Please follow the link to read the first article on stress Stress, the Individual, Wellbeing, Performance and the Workplace (Part One).